smarteist/wordpress-router/README.md

 # Wordpress Router
 ![CI](https://travis-ci.org/smarteist/wordpress-router.svg?branch=master)

-A simple PHP router built on Symfony HTTP Foundation [AltoRouter](https://github.com/symfony/http-foundation) and [AltoRouter](https://github.com/dannyvankooten/AltoRouter) based on laravel API.
+A simple PHP router built on [SymfonyHttpFoundation](https://github.com/symfony/http-foundation) and [AltoRouter](https://github.com/dannyvankooten/AltoRouter) based on laravel API.
 This library is actually built to make routing easier on the [RootsSage](https://github.com/roots/sage) starter framework, however it can also be used in other systems

 ## Installation